puppetlabs/puppet-docs/source/pe/3.0/console_classes_groups.markdown

 ### Adding Nodes to a Group

 You can change the membership of a group from both node views and group views.
 Click the edit button and use the "groups" or "nodes" fields, as needed.
 These fields will offer auto-completions the same way the classes field does.

 ![Adding groups to a node][classes_groups_to_node]

 ![Adding nodes to a group][classes_nodes_to_group]

-### Assigning Classes and Parameters to a Group
+### Assigning Classes and Variables to a Group

-This works identically to assigning classes and parameters to a single node.
+This works identically to assigning classes and variables to a single node.
 Use the edit button and the classes or key/value fields.

 ### The Default Group

 The console automatically adds every node to a group called `default`.
 Use this group for any classes you need assigned to every single node.

 Nodes are added to the default group by a periodic background task, so it may take several minutes after a node first checks in before it joins the group.